 Yes, in Saskatchewan you can take all test parts in the same day if you can find a testing center with hours that accommodate it.

 What happens if I move somewhere else in the middle of testing?
-Can I continue my testing in my new jurisdiction or do I have to start all over?
+Can I continue my testing in my new province or do I have to start all over?

-Don’t hesitate to contact the GED Administrator™ in your jurisdiction with questions.
+Don’t hesitate to contact the GED Administrator™ in your province with questions.

 Once I start testing, is there a time limit for me to finish all five subjects before my scores begin to expire?